forfudan/MojoMiji/src/miji/advanced/lifetimes.md

 The shorter of the two words is "pretty" at address 0x16f768558
 ```

-This is exactly what we expect.
+Nevertheless, compared to returning a reference, returning a pointer is more verbose and less convenient.
+You need to write the `Pointer` type with the `__origin_of()` function in both the return type and the return statements.
+Moreover, you need to use `c[]` to dereference the pointer when you want to access the value.

+In future, `Pointer` may eventually go away from Mojo language.

-## Lifetime annotation - Mojo vs Rust
+### Lifetime annotation - Mojo vs Rust

 If you have used Rust before, you may notice that the above example is very popular in Rust books.
 Usually a similar example would appear as the first example in the chapter about lifetime.